 As its name would indicate, the Savor Card is all about food.
 Its bonus categories include dining and groceries, but also entertainment, which covers everything from movie theaters to bowling alleys.
-Capital One revamped the Savor Card in 2018 and upped its dining rewards to 4 percent cash back (some would say to better compete with the Uber Visa) and tacked on a new intro bonus.
-Spend $3,000 on the card within the first three months and you’ll earn $500.
+Capital One revamped the Savor Card in 2018 and upped its dining rewards to 4 percent cash back (some would say to better compete with the Uber Visa).
+It also tacked on an enormous $500 sign-up bonus, which has since descended to $300 for spending $3,000 on the card in the first three months.

 Savor does come with a $95 annual fee, though it’s waived the first year.
 If you’re intent on earning as much cash as possible, though, you’ll be putting the majority of your spend on Savor.
 Doing so will easily net you the intro bonus, which is essentially unmatched by other cash back cards.
 While other cards may not charge an annual fee, the big chunk you’ll earn off the bat with Savor is enough to make it the better play, at least for the first few years.

 The biggest knock on the Savor Card is its annual fee.
 Because of the intro bonus, you’ll earn a ton of cash back the first year, but the value dips in years thereafter.
 Simply put, the Savor Card offers nice rewards rates, but you’ll have to put most of your spend on it to make it worthwhile.
 Those who carry multiple credit cards will find better options for a long-run return.